 Well, hello there.

 First off, my apologies for being a bit of a stranger these past two weeks.
-No lie, I’ve been searching for the time to write this post for days, but time just kept slipping out from under me.
+I’ve been searching for the time to write this post for days, but time just kept slipping out from under me.
 Starting new jobs, searching for an apartment, and trying to get settled in a brand new city — ah, my brain has been in overdrive.

 It’s funny how much I long for blogging when I’m not blogging.
 I guess sitting down cranking out words is kind of my drug.
 Good thing I’m back.
 Because even with the first paragraph I’m starting to feel that writer’s high I love so much.

 Although we had to drive for hours upon hours up the coast just to reach this part of the Wild Atlantic Way, it was a million times worth it.

-Ever since I read about these captivating cliffs years ago, they had been on my bucket-list to see in person.
+Ever since I read about these captivating cliffs years ago, they had been on my bucket list to see in person.
 And now that I was here, taking in alllllll the panoramic views around me, I felt like I was literally on the top of the world.

 While my mom might not feel the same when she read this, I was so relieved to see there were no fences along the span of the cliffs.
 To me, having the freedom to creep up as much as you wanted to the steep edges made you feel even more connected to nature.

 There were definitely some people who were very conscious of staying as far from the edges as possible — cough, cough, Derek — but me, not so much.

 It was so hard leaving this view behind.
 So many shades of blues and greens all around.
 I mean, does a view like this ever get old?
-It just can’t, right!?